sizovs/boring-stack/README.md

 # But...
 SQLite writes don't scale.
 It's well-known that SQLite doesn't support concurrent writes – while one process is writing, others are waiting.
 Even though you can still get thousands of iops on a single DB file, you may need higher throughput.
 Rather than complicating your architecture by splitting a system into multiple self-contained systems, you can split the database into multiple files.
 For example, `db.sqlite3` can become `users.sqlite3` and `comments.sqlite3`.
 Or, learning from Rails, you can use SQLite as a cache and queue, extracting `cache.sqlite3` and `queue.sqlite3`.
 If write throughput was a bottleneck, this approach nearly doubles your write performance.

+# Stateless
+Since the app runs in cluster mode meaning data won’t be shared across cluster nodes, make sure your app is stateless.
+Use SQLite to share states between processes.
+In some cases, instead of sharing data between nodes, consider moving the “shared logic” up to the reverse proxy (e.g. rate limiting is a good use case).
+You can also move data to the client (JWT) or use sticky sessions (less preferred) if you need consecutive requests from the same client to share data.

 # SQLite caveats
 For transactions that contain multiple statements where the first statement is not an INSERT, UPDATE, or DELETE, it is important to run the transaction as `.immediate()`.
 This ensures that SQLite will queue the write if other writes are in progress, respecting the `busy_timeout` pragma.
 If you forget to do this, SQLite will run the transaction in a deferred mode.
 This means it will attempt to acquire a write lock only when it first encounters the INSERT, UPDATE, or DELETE statement and won't respect `busy_timeout` if the database is locked for writing, leading to `sqlite_busy` errors.